Scaling Laws for Online Advertisement Retrieval: Formulation of Online Advertisement Retrieval

 \subsection{Overview of Online Advertising System}

-Figure~\ref{fig:cascade_ranking} illustrates a typical cascade ranking system for online advertisements deployed at Kuaishou Technology.
-This system is comprised of four main stages: Matching, Pre-ranking, Ranking, and Mix-ranking.
-The "Matching" and "Pre-ranking" stages serve as retrieval mechanisms, focusing on selecting candidate ads without directly impacting their billing.
-Conversely, the "Ranking" stage plays a dual role by determining both the selection and billing of ads.
+Figure~\ref{fig:cascade_ranking} illustrates a typical cascade ranking system for online advertising systems.
+The system is comprised of four main stages: Matching, Pre-ranking, Ranking, and Mix-ranking.
+The \enquote{Matching} and \enquote{Pre-ranking} stages serve as retrieval mechanisms, focusing on selecting candidate ads without directly impacting their billing.
+Conversely, the \enquote{Ranking} stage plays a dual role by determining both the selection and billing of ads.
 It achieves this by predicting the eCPM (Effective Cost Per Mille) of each ad, serving as the standard for billing after its exposure.
-The "Mix-ranking" stage integrates the outputs from the advertising and recommendation systems to decide the final set of items presented to the user.
-For advertising systems, the differences in the goal of the retrieval and ranking stages lead to some technical differences, such as training objectives, system design, evaluation metrics, etc. In this work, we focus on the scaling laws of retrieval stages.
+The \enquote{Mix-ranking} stage integrates the outputs from the advertising and recommendation systems to decide the final set of items presented to the user.
+For advertising systems, the differences in the goal of the retrieval and ranking stages lead to some technical differences, such as training objectives, system design, evaluation metrics, etc. In this work, \textbf{we focus on the scaling laws of retrieval stages}.

-Figure~\ref{fig:multi_pathway} shows the algorithm architecture of the Matching and Pre-ranking stages in the Kuaishou advertising system.
-They all adopt a multi-pathway ensemble architecture.
+Figure~\ref{fig:multi_pathway} shows the typical algorithm architecture of the Matching and Pre-ranking stages in advertising systems.
+They all adopt a \textbf{multi-pathway ensemble architecture}.
 The Matching stage can be divided into model-based pathways and rule-based pathways.
 The rule-based pathway can quickly filter out irrelevant ads using predefined criteria, ensuring compliance with regulations and improving ad relevance, while providing flexibility and transparency in the ad selection process.
 The model-based pathway uses machine learning algorithms to predict and select ads, achieving higher performance ceilings in ad selection.
 The Pre-ranking stage operates on the set of ads already selected by the Matching stage, and thus only employs the model-based pathways.